Skip to main content

 Potential Impact

-Successful exploitation allows an authenticated attacker to execute arbitrary JavaScript in the context of a victim's browser session when the victim visits a maliciously crafted URL.
-This can lead to typical reflected XSS impacts such as session hijacking, defacement, or other client-side attacks.
-The vulnerability requires the attacker to be authenticated and the victim to interact with the malicious link.
+Successful exploitation of this vulnerability allows an authenticated attacker to execute arbitrary JavaScript in the browser of a user who visits a maliciously crafted URL.
+This can lead to session hijacking, unauthorized actions performed on behalf of the user, or other client-side impacts typical of reflected XSS.
+However, the attack requires user interaction (visiting the malicious URL) and authentication, which limits the scope and ease of exploitation.
 There are no reports of active exploitation in the wild.

 Mitigation Recommendations